mlartorg/datafest/index.md

 &nbsp;

 # How to participate:
-Talks will be premiered in ML Art room in https://spatial.chat/s/ods.
+Talks will be premiered in ML Art room in [spatial chat](https://spatial.chat/s/ods).

-You’ll need to find ML ART room in a room list.
+You’ll need to find ML ART room in a room list!

-To get a spatial chat invite, please register on https://ods.ai website.
+To get a spatial chat invite, please register on [ods.ai](https://ods.ai) website.
 It will take no longer than 2 minutes, we promise!

 After each talk there will be a live Q&A session with the speaker.

 &nbsp;